navig8s/navig8/README.md

 EOF
 ```

-### CSS rules overwrite
+### Overwriting CSS rules

-Feel free to fork this repo and change styles yourself, but if a fork is not the preferable option -
+Feel free to fork this repo and change styles or whatever you want, but if a fork is not the preferable option -
-the overwrite can be done in the same way as for [custom logo](#custom-logo) and [themization](#themization)
+an overwriting can be done in the same way as for [custom logo](#custom-logo) and [themization](#themization)

 ## Deployment
 Currently, it's assumed that the process of deployment will be: